“Cursed are we who inherit the blood of Caine.”

 GM: Maldonato regards Caroline thoughtfully.
 “You are well to seek my favor under your present circumstances, Miss Malveaux.
 Faithfully observe the Traditions, make the execution of my duties no more onerous than they presently are, and you will have done more than many fledglings are able to under your same circumstances.
 These actions in and of themselves will not win my favor, but they will avoid my disfavor.”

 Caroline: Caroline nods, unwilling to push the issue on him.
 That’s why they call it gambling.
 “As you say.”

 GM: “Beyond that basic responsibility,” the seneschal continues, “I look favorably upon any Kindred who accepts the gospel of Longinus into their heart and serves as a contributive member of the Lancea et Sanctum.”

 Caroline: Longinus again.
 She files the names away.

 GM: “Yet the Sanctified have many faithful and contributive members.
-I look with greatest favor upon Kindred who possess personal attributes I hold highest in my esteem.
-These attributes cannot be bequeathed, so I shall not enumerate them.
+Among these Kindred, I look with greatest favor upon individuals who demonstrate attributes that I shall not enumerate.
 I have little love for dissimulators who adopt false manners to please me.”